Maye leads Tar Heels past Florida A&M 56-24 in first start - WHIZ News

 UP NEXT

-Florida A&M: The Jaguars play Jackson State in Miami on Sept.
+Florida A&M: The Rattlers play Jackson State in Miami on Sept.
 4.

 North Carolina: The Tar Heels play at Appalachian State on Saturday.